-While it’s true that a lot of ACV’s skin benefits aren’t backed by science (yet), a huge amount of anecdotal evidence means that it’s at least worth giving a try.
+While it’s true that a lot of ACV’s skin benefits aren’t backed by science (yet), there’s a large amount of anecdotal evidence—and that means it’s at least worth giving a try.

-Here are 3 ways to use to clear up problem skin or even just shrink pores and even out skin tone.
+Here are 6 ways to use ACV to clear up problem skin or even just shrink pores and even out skin tone.

 - 1 part apple cider vinegar